cleitonsouza01/trade/docs/api/plugins/index.md

   with the Daytrade class, a task for the OperationContainer and some helper functions.
 + [trade.plugins.events](trade.plugins.events)
-  with classes representing stock splits, reverse stock splits and bonus shares.
+  with classes to represent stock splits, reverse stock splits and bonus shares.

 Copyright (c) 2015 Rafael da Silva Rocha